Times Square (1980 film): Plot

+Girls across the city heed the call, converging in Times Square and mixing surprisingly well with the locals as Johnny watches on approvingly via telescope and Rosie smiles from street level.
+Even Pamela's father shows up.
+Before the show, the girls reconcile.
+Pamela admits she wants to go to college, and Nicky admits she's afraid she'll mess up the concert.
+But when the fans chant for her to go for it, she does.
+Clad in her own garbage-bag costume and bandit-mask makeup, Nicky sings on the marquee roof above a crowd of cheering fans.
+As the police close in around her, she bids Pamela an emotional farewell and jumps off the marquee, landing in a blanket held taut by a group of fans.
+Pamela, Johnny and Rosie watch, smiling, as Nicky evades capture and vanishes into the night, camouflaged by all of their fans.

 Production

 Development

 Times Square was directed by Allan Moyle from a script written by Jacob Brackman, based on a story by Moyle and Leanne Ungar.
 The movie was inspired by a diary, found in a second-hand couch bought by Moyle, detailing the life on the streets of a young mentally disturbed woman.

 "This girl was burning the candle at both ends," said Moyle.
 "She would go into bars - she was too young - but she would go in anyway and get arrested.
 She had no intention of reaching the age of 21."

 According to the DVD commentary, the original title of the project was "She's Got the Shakes."

 Moyle wrote a script that attracted the interest of Tim Curry.
 Moyle then arranged for Jacob Brackman to do a rewrite.

 The script caught the attention of Robert Stigwood, the impresario behind the musical films Saturday Night Fever (1977), Grease (1978), and Sgt.
 Pepper's Lonely Hearts Club Band (1978).
 Moyle said, "I think they had been planning to shoot something this summer that fell through, and I was hysterical about wanting it to be shot, so we made a deal with them.
 They were very sensitive to the script."

 Finance came in part from EMI Films.